RH (company)

-RH (formerly Restoration Hardware) is an upscale American home-furnishings company headquartered in Corte Madera, California.
+RH (formerly Restoration Hardware) is an American home furnishings company headquartered in Corte Madera, California.
 The company sells its merchandise through its retail stores, catalog, and online.
 As of August 2018, the company operated a total of 70 galleries, 18 full-line design galleries, and 3 baby-and-child galleries.
 The company also has 36 outlet stores in the United States and Canada.

 History

 Stephen Gordon, founder of Restoration Hardware at the original Eureka, California, headquarters in 1981.

 Stephen Gordon founded Restoration Hardware in Eureka, California, in 1979 while restoring a Victorian home and finding affordable, high-quality hardware and fixtures unavailable.
 The company expanded slowly in Northern California and Boston before raising outside capital from Cardinal Investments which allowed it to accelerate its expansion.
 The company had 47 stores when it went public in 1998, ending the year at over 65 stores.
 It then expanded to over 100 stores in 31 states, with $369.5 million in net sales by 2001.